 2. “Agriculture” refers to the production, processing and marketing of food and fiber in Canada.
 Eligible entries must cover some aspect of primary production of food, fiber and/or bio-products and/or agricultural business and/or public and private institutions that serve farmers.
 “Agriculture” DOES NOT include home gardening.
 Other entry restrictions may apply in individual category descriptions.

 3. Submitting Entries

-a) Fill out the online form and provide two electronic copy of a published version of each entry (preferably PDF, or JPEG acceptable).
+a) Fill out the online form and provide two electronic copies of a published version of each entry (preferably PDF, or JPEG acceptable).
 Entries will not be accepted if in Word document format.
-One copy that includes references to author’s names and publications and one that has those references blacked out.
-See page 2 for the list of categories that require blackout entries.
+One copy includes references to author’s names and publications and One that has those references blacked out.
+See “How to enter” for the list of categories that require blackout entries.

-b) If submitting multiple entries, please follow the instructions on the group entry page.
+b) If submitting multiple entries for multiple entrants, please follow the instructions on the group entry form.

 4. Employees – entries by government employees of material published in government publications or released to other media and/or entries written by employees of advertising and public relations agencies on behalf of clients doing business with farmers in Canada, are eligible where applicable.